vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 * post your question(s) to the `weewx-user` group (https://groups.google.com/group/weewx-user)
 * if you find any of this confusing, please [let us know](https://groups.google.com/group/weewx-user) so that we can make it better!

+### What weather station should I buy?

+This depends on your needs.
+How much can you spend?
+How much can you spend each year?
+How much time are you willing to spend on maintenance?
+Will the station be located in a harsh environment (e.g., maritime conditions, extreme heat, extreme cold)?
+Will the station be located remotely, or somewhere you can service it easily?
+Do you need a completely off-grid solution, a station tied to the internet, or some combination of these?
+What power source is available?
+What network and computer resources are available?
+How often do you need to see the data?

+There is a [wxforum board](https://www.wxforum.net/index.php?board=71.0) dedicated to this question.

 ### Is my hardware supported by WeeWX?

 WeeWX itself includes support for a small number of weather station models.
 However, many, many more weather stations, as well as other types of hardware, are supported by user-supplied `drivers` - extensions to the WeeWX core.